MieuxVoter/majority-judgment-offline-urn-android/metadata/README.md

-This metadata is used by Fdroid.
+This metadata is used by F-droid.

 See https://f-droid.org/docs/Submitting_to_F-Droid_Quick_Start_Guide/